 The key to making your facial hair work is keeping it trimmed and well-maintained.
 Facial hair grows out at different rates, meaning the longer your facial hair grows, the more likely it is to look messy.
 Trimming not only keeps your facial hair looking neat but also defines the shape your beard takes.
 Whether you’re thinking about growing a full-fledged Ned Kelly, a Major League Baseball goatee or merely some Javier Bardem stubble, you will want to read on for our tips on trimming and maintaining your beard.

-Beard Essential Tools
+- 1 Beard Tools

 While you might be able to get by with just a trusty old pair of scissors, there are a few essential tools that make beard trimming an easier task.
 An electric beard trimmer (or clippers) will make life a hell of a lot easier, especially for men who have decided to maintain a shorter beard.
 Clippers also come in handy for defining your neckline, a sure sign of a well-kept beard.